Zone 3 Training + Avoiding The Grey Zone of Junk Miles

 A person running in te suburbs.

-According to research, typical lactate threshold values are as follows:
+According to research, typical lactate threshold values for different fitness levels are as follows:

 • Untrained or beginner runners: Corresponds to 60% of your VO2 max.